roccodev/roccodev.github.io/content/blog/xenoblade-xde-vuln.md

 When receiving the player's **profile name** and **avatar name** from other players **online**, the game could interpret text as formatting tags, allowing formatting changes and bypassing the profanity filter.

 When displaying text in the UI, the game can use formatting tags to replace certain text or change the formatting.
 These tags follow a syntax close to XML: `[tag params]inner text[/tag]`, for example `[ST:col p1=red]Red text[/ST:col]`.
 Some tags can accept no parameters, or no closing tag.
-When displaying another player's **avatar name** or **Nintendo Switch profile name** (in the player list, press X to toggle between profile and avatar names), the game could extract tags from the name and parses them, allowing the player to control what is displayed to other users.
+When displaying another player's **avatar name** or **Nintendo Switch profile name** (in the player list, press X to toggle between profile and avatar names), the game could extract tags from the name and parse them, allowing the player to control what is displayed to other users.

 There are several formatting tags, the most interesting in my opinion are:
 * `[ST:icon p1=x]` (**save edit**): shows the icon `x` (e.g. `a` for the A button icon).
 This can catch people's attention and could be used to bypass filters.